open-quantum-safe/tsc/security/response-process.md

 ### External reports

-OQS provides reporters with three methods for reporting a vulnerability:
+OQS provides reporters with two methods for reporting a vulnerability:
 1. Email to security@openquantumsafe.org.
 This email is an alias for the members of the VMT.
 2. GitHub security advisories.
 These are submitted similarly to GitHub issues but are private.
-3. Encrypted email to dstebila@uwaterloo.ca.

-When a report is received via one of the first two methods, the "on call" member of the VMT is responsible for acknowledging it promptly (the OSSF recommends within 1-2 days).
+When a report is received, the "on call" member of the VMT is responsible for acknowledging it promptly (the OSSF recommends within 1-2 days).
 - For email, this means responding to the reporter, cc'ing security@openquantumsafe.org.
 - For a GitHub security advisory (which will be in the "Triage" state), this means leaving a comment on the security advisory.

 No assessment of the report is necessary at this time.
 The purpose of the acknowledgement is to let the reporter(s) and the rest of the VMT know that the issue is being looked at.

-The responding VMT member assumes the role of Quarterback for the issue.

 Reports received via encrypted email may be more sensitive and will be handled on a case-by-case basis.